Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/09-proper-code/page-04.md

 <div class="divider-heading"></div>

-There isn't total protocol for indent depth, although standard procedure is to indent one tab (or 2 spaces) for each new element that is a child of the one above it.
+There isn't a total protocol for indent depth, although the standard procedure is to indent one tab (or two spaces) for each new element that is a child of the one above it.

-Indentation doesn't effect how the page renders, but makes a **huge** difference in the readability of the code.
+Indentation doesn't affect how the page renders but makes a **huge** difference in the code's readability.

 <div class="code-heading">